martinpaljak/ant-javacard/README.md

 - Targeting JC 3.0.4 or later (modern JavaCard-s)
   - Use JDK 17 (don't forget to set `$JAVA_HOME`)
   - Use JavaCard SDK 3.2.0 (`jckit="sdks/jc320v24.0_kit"`) with right target (`targetsdk="3.x.y"`)
+  - NOTE: depending on your external components, absence of v2.3 export files will force you to stick with JavaCard SDK 3.1
 - Targeting JC 2.x.y or 3.0.1 (legacy JavaCard-s)
   - Use JDK 8 (don't forget to set `$JAVA_HOME`)
   - Use JavaCard SDK 3.0.5u4 (`jckit="sdks/jc305u4_kit"`) with right target (`targetsdk="sdks/jc222_kit"`)

-> Note: ant-javacard will continue to support JavaCard 2 for as long as this is achievable with sane effort.
+> Note: ant-javacard will continue to support JavaCard 2 for as long as this is achievable with sane effort

 ## Syntax
 Sample: